 How Often Should You Be Tested?

-The American Heart Association recommends a cholesterol test every four to six years for healthy adults, and more frequently for those with risk factors or known heart disease.
-If your numbers have been off before, your doctor will likely want to check them annually.
+The American Heart Association recommends a cholesterol test every four to six years for healthy adults starting at age 20, and more frequently for those with risk factors — including high blood pressure, diabetes, a family history of heart disease, or previously abnormal results.
+If you're already on cholesterol-lowering medication, your doctor will likely check annually to monitor the effect and watch for any side effects.

 Remember: This article is for general information and entertainment only — not medical advice.
 Speak with your doctor about your specific situation.
 Full disclaimer →